pleb/blog/posts/minimal-nextjs-blog-part4-show-posts-in-category.md

 }
 ```

-I'm nearly there, one last adjustment is the `getDistinctCategories` function in the `/shared/posts.ts` file, which goes from
+Nearly there.
+One last adjustment I do in the'getDistinctCategories' function changes it from

 ```ts
 export const getDistinctCategories = (blogMetadata: IBlogMetadata[]): string[] =>